curlsli/webpack-book/docs/en/developing/01_getting_started.md

 ![Hello world](../../images/hello_01.png)

-T> **Trailing commas** are used in the book examples on purpose as it gives cleaner diffs for the code examples.
+> **Trailing commas** are used in the book examples on purpose as it gives cleaner diffs for the code examples.

 ## Examining the Output